somamos/syllabification-by-analogy/README.md

 ![results_](https://github.com/somamos/syllabification-by-analogy/assets/141623014/f39516db-cd8d-4e1a-a0e5-8e99fd0dc45a)

-Future effort will go toward a C# version for a game development concept, the original impetus for this study.
-More details soon.
+## Quick Start

+As of 11/17/2023, all preprocessed datasets are tracked with the repository -- no preprocessing needed!
+Just run `python pba.py` from the repository location after cloning.
+The top-level code has a few methods to get you started.

 The repository currently consists of

-1. Preprocessing to merge common words between a pronunciation wordlist and a syllabified wordlist,
+1. `preprocessing.py`: to merge common words between a pronunciation wordlist `a.txt` and a syllabified wordlist `b.txt` (as well as to prep a third dataset `c.txt` that has both in one),
-2. Marchand & Damper's text-phoneme alignment algorithm,
+2. `align.py`, an implementation of Marchand & Damper's text-phoneme alignment algorithm,
-3. Dedina & Nusbaum's pronunciation by analogy method (with tweaks by M&D), and
+3. `pba.py`, an implementation of Dedina & Nusbaum's pronunciation by analogy method (with tweaks by M&D) **now with 150-300x performance boost!** via `patternmatching.py`, and
-4. An implementation of Marchand & Damper's syllabification by analogy (SbA).
+4. `sba.py`, A not-yet-optimized implementation of Marchand & Damper's syllabification by analogy (SbA).

 Read more about their algorithm [here](https://github.com/somamos/syllabification-by-analogy/files/13186641/Damper.Marchand.s.Can.syllabification.improve.pronunciation.by.analogy.of.English.pdf).

 ## todo:
 1. preprocess.py
-    - [ ] Allow for outputs that do not mix datasets A and B.
-    - [ ] Allow for outputs from different sources.
-    - [ ] Test the premise that inferring nucleus locations pre-alignment improves results.
-Is it smart to anchor nuclei so naively based on such simple rules?
-Or should we instead let alignment do its thing and determine the nucleus per syllable post-alignment (ditching mappings of multiple aligned nuclei per dataset-b-encoded syllable?)
     - [ ] Build version of dataset c that only contains words from dataset a∩b.
 2. align.py
     - [X] Prioritize encodings' nucleus locations during alignment (list of index tuples?).